 When Do Babies Start To Kick and How Much Should They?

-It’s always exciting when you feel baby’s first kick, twist, wriggle, punch or hiccup.
+It’s always exciting when you feel your baby’s first kick, twist, wriggle, punch, or hiccup.
 That first movement is filled with so many feelings – it’s a thrill, but can sometimes cause confusion when you can’t figure out if it was a kick or gas.
-I regularly get questions about babies kicking: Is this what a baby kick it’s supposed to feel like?
-Is baby kicking enough?
-Is everything ok?
-Is baby kicking too much?
+I regularly get questions about babies kicking: What is a baby kick supposed to feel like?
+Is the baby kicking enough?
+When should I be worried?
+Is my baby kicking too much?

 The first time I felt my baby move?
 I was 22 weeks pregnant on a road trip to Vermont to see one of my best friends and we stopped for some Buffalo chicken wings… talk about a dance party.
 It took a little longer to feel because I had an anterior placenta (more about that below).